World-class research. Ultimate impact.

 Land, Livelihoods & Food Security, a specialty section of Frontiers in Sustainable Food Systems, publishes original, peer reviewed research on the relationships between land use change, livelihoods and food security.

-Land is a major foundation of our food systems and most land use changes are associated with either increases in food production or other land-based commodities.
+Land is the foundation of most of our food systems and most land use changes are associated with either increases in food production or other land-based commodities.
 There is thus immense pressure on land resources to provide food systems with the raw materials that are essential for livelihoods and food security at local to global level.
-Land use changes can have positive or negative effects on livelihoods and food security and changes in livelihoods can also affect land use.
-Yet, land use changes also affect environmental dynamics, with multiple synergies and trade-offs between livelihoods and ecosystem services.
-The linkages between land use change, livelihoods, environment and food security thus constitute complex systems with multiple sub-components, requiring interdisciplinary and transdisciplinary research.
+Land use changes can have positive or negative effects on livelihoods, environment and food security and changes in livelihoods can also affect land use.
+However, there is insufficient knowledge on the linkages between land use change, livelihoods, environment and food security as these are complex systems with multiple sub-components.

-The Land, Livelihoods and Food Security section welcomes high quality and original contributions from across disciplines, especially interdisciplinary analyses that untangle the complex linkages between these essential elements and can contribute to design solutions for sustainable land and food systems.
-Studies may address local to global scales and can be empirical, theoretical or both.
-Of particular interest are innovative approaches to holistic analysis of land, livelihood and food systems, such as telecoupled land systems, global production networks, land system trade-off and synergies analysis, governance of land and food systems including access to land, rural-urban connectivity, and impacts of land and food system change on environment and human well-being.
+The Land, Livelihoods and Food Security welcomes high quality and original contributions from across disciplines, especially interdisciplinary analyses that untangle the complex linkages between these essential elements of food systems.
+Studies may address local to global scales and can be empirical or conceptual or both.
+Of particular interest are innovative approaches to holistic analysis of land, livelihood and food systems, such as telecoupled land systems, global production networks, land system trade-off analysis, rural-urban connectivity, access to land, and impacts of land and food system change on human well-being.

 Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS

 Land, Livelihoods and Food Security welcomes submissions of the following article types: Book Review, Case Report, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Land, Livelihoods and Food Security, where they are peer-reviewed by the Associate and Review Editors of the specialty section.